loupwolf/rawEdgeDetection/README.md

 # rawEdgeDetection
-This repository contains some source code to perform edge detection on .raw images using digital image processing in C vs SIMD using Intel assembly.
+This repository contains some source code inspired from the labs of the ELECH473 ULB course.
+The source code allows to perform edge detection on .raw images using digital image processing in C vs SIMD using Intel assembly.
 The latter option requires less clock cycles thanks to data parrallelism.